Riseup: Legal

 In 2011 Riseup was said to be the only one of several subpoenaed groups to resist subpoenas related to 2008 Bash Back protests.

 In 2014, Riseup Network was one of several claimants against GCHQ in international court.
 Devin Theriot-Orr of Riseup.net said, "People have a fundamental right to communicate with each other free from pervasive government surveillance.
 The right to communicate, and the ability to choose to do so secretly, is essential to the open exchange of ideas which is a cornerstone of a free society."

-In December 2014, a judge in Spain partially justified prolonging the detention of seven alleged anarchist activists by citing their use of "extreme security measures" such as Riseup email, the judge's act has been criticized by the Electronic Frontier Foundation (EFF).
+In December 2014, a judge in Spain partially justified prolonging the detention of seven alleged anarchist activists by citing their use of "extreme security measures" such as the Riseup email service.
+The judge's act has been criticized by the Electronic Frontier Foundation (EFF).

 In 2014 the Google I/O conference was disrupted by protests.
 The protest outside was led by Fletes and Erin McElroy from Riseup.net and the Anti-Eviction Mapping Project.